johnston9/la-donut/README.md

 2. #### As a Returning User, I want to view or update my profile.

-    - On clicking on the profile nav link in My Account the user is taken to their Profile Page where they can update their Primary Delivery Address and recieve a success message on doing so.
+    - On clicking on the profile nav link in My Account the user is taken to their Profile Page where they can update their Primary Delivery Address and receive a success message on doing so.
 This info is preset as the Delivery address when they checkout.

 <p align="center"><strong>Profile Page</strong></p>
 <h2 align="center">